Terms and Conditions of Sale and Supply (England & Wales law)

 6.3.2

-Special Orders may not be cancelled once procurement has been confirmed by the Seller, unless the Seller agrees otherwise in writing.
+Special Orders may not be cancelled once procurement has been confirmed, the Goods have been ordered, reserved, allocated, paid for, or otherwise committed to by the Seller, unless the Seller agrees otherwise in writing.

 6.3.3